Learner Advocates Workshop Participation Guide

 Take notes as you can.
 These will usually be light and not ultra detailed.
 We are aware it can be difficult to take great notes live.

 Notes for the live workshops will be put in a GitHub repo and be used for feedback for the instructor.
 Including questions from attendees, their answer would be great as well.

 When an instructor mentions a blog post, podcast, conference talks, book, etc, that's useful to the workshop try to go out and find it and post the url in the chat.
 This way everyone that wants can reference the material and learn even more.

 You can also post the link to the Github repo we might be working out of, or any links to tools that might need to be downloaded.
 This let's the other learners focus on learning and the instructors on instructing.

-Ideally we would like to 3 Learner Advocates per workshop and these duties can be split and not overwhelm you.
+Ideally we would like to have 3 Learner Advocates per workshop and these duties can be split and not overwhelm you.